 Air Tahiti, a scheduled air carrier

-The main airline in French Polynesia, Air Tahiti today has a network that covers 47 of the country's islands, connecting more than 90% of the population.
+The main inter-islands airline in French Polynesia, Air Tahiti today has a network that covers 48 of the country's islands, connecting more than 90% of the population.
 It provides administrative, school and medical transport between Tahiti and the islands, contributing in this way to the country's regional and economic development.
-In this context, tourism, which accounts for 30% of Air Tahiti's customers, offers development opportunities in which it plays an active part, through the expansion of the network of islands served and efforts in terms of flight scheduling and pricing.
+In this context, tourism offers development opportunities in which it plays an active part, through the expansion of the network of islands served and efforts in terms of flight scheduling.
+The company is also a historic partner for all players in this growing sector of the Polynesian economy.

 Air Tahiti and ground handling for international stopovers